canonical/launchpad-manual/docs/developer/tutorials/build-snaps-in-launchpad.rst

       where you can navigate to the ``Latest Builds`` section to see the ``buildlog`` and ``build files``.
-Clicking on the ``build files`` will downloaded the snap to your machine.
+Clicking on the ``build files`` will download the snap to your machine.

       **Build failures**